SeppeHousen/SeppeHousen/README.md

 ## Working experience with data
 - 🔤 NLP of legal documents for text classification and Named Entity Recognition (NER)
-- 📦 Warehouse optimization with Monte Carlo analysis and mathenatical modelling
+- 📦 Warehouse optimization with Monte Carlo analysis and mathemtical modelling

 <!---
 SeppeHousen/SeppeHousen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.